Kneaded That

 Ingredients

-• 1 Cup Frozen blueberries fresh berries work great too
+• 1 cup frozen blueberries about 140g; fresh work great too

 Instructions

-• Preheat your oven to 350°F. Line a sheet pan with parchment paper and set it aside.
+• Preheat your oven to 350°F. Line a sheet pan with parchment paper and set aside.

-• Beat butter and sugar in the bowl of a stand mixer with the paddle attachment until light and fluffy (about 5 minutes).
-Scrape down the sides of the bowl and mix in the vanilla extract, lemon zest, and egg.
+• Beat the butter and sugar with the paddle attachment until light and fluffy (about 5 minutes).
+Scrape down the sides and mix in the vanilla, lemon zest, and egg.

-• In a medium bowl, mix together your flour, salt, and baking soda.
-Slowly add it to your sugar mixture.
-Be careful not to add too much too soon or your dry ingredients might fly out of the bowl when you turn it back on!
+• In a medium bowl, mix together the flour, salt, and baking soda.
+Slowly add it to the sugar mixture (add it gradually so the dry ingredients don't fly out when you turn the mixer back on).

 • Drizzle the glaze over the cookies and top with fresh lemon zest.
-Let the glaze set before serving and enjoy!
+Let the glaze set before serving.

 Notes